 13. Thank peers for their feedback or input: Did someone give you some great advice?
 Did a senior teammate just give a super insightful critique of your work?
 You probably know what to do by now.

 14. Appreciate your female colleagues on Women's Day: And every other day!
 Just mark your calendars for March 8th and send your Cheers.

-15. Send a Cheers in place of a 'thank you' note: Don't get us wrong, hand-written 'thank you' notes are unparalleled forms of appreciation.
+15. Send a Cheers in place of a 'thank you' note: Don't get us wrong, hand-written 'thank you' notes are an unparalleled form of appreciation.
 But we've all been in the situation where we want to give a well-thought 'thank you' card and just don't have the time, and eventually forget.
-Instead of letting that appreciation go to waste, send a Cheers as you're thinking about it.
+Instead of letting that appreciation go to waste, send a Cheers while you're still thinking about it.